-Over the years, there has been a tremendous amount of research associated using silver fluoride or silver diamine fluoride (SDF) in dentistry.
+Over the years, there has been a tremendous amount of research associated using silver fluoride or silver diamine fluoride in dentistry.
 Various studies have demonstrated the arrest of decay, inactivation of streptococcus mutans, histological changes of dentin and changes in the hardness of tooth structure.
-With the trend strengthening towards minimally invasive dentistry, the use of silver fluoride has gained popularity once again for caries arrest in day-to-day dentistry.
+With the trend strengthening towards minimally invasive dentistry, the use of silver fluoride has gained popularity once again for caries arrest in day to day dentistry.

 Interestingly, a few respondents from the group subscribed to the philosophy of using this product for deep caries either as an anti-sensitivity agent, or as an application over decay left in the preparation in very deep situations.
 The latter is an interesting concept, which has gained acceptance in Europe but has been much slower to be adopted here in the United States.

-While all the respondents felt the literature was strong concerning SDF, the need for more long-term studies for the off label use of caries control was mentioned.
+While all the respondents felt the literature was strong concerning SDF, there was mentioned the need for more long-term studies for the off label use of caries control.

-A few of the evaluators did caution that with the high pH of this product as compared to others on the market, there could be some gingival irritation if too much got on the tissue for an extended period of time.
-The irritation is similar to the tissue irritation that sometimes occurs following in-office whitening and is very transient.
+A few of the evaluators did caution with the high pH of this product as compared to others on the market, there could be some gingival irritation if too much got on the tissue for an extended period of time.
+The irritation is similar to the tissue irritation that sometimes occurs following in office whitening and is very transient.

-Figures 1-3 show a before and after showing little-to-no tooth discoloration.
+The following shows a before and after showing little to no tooth discoloration.
 Based on the groups’ clinical findings that this product worked as described, Catapult Education proudly gave SDI their Catapult Vote of Confidence for Riva Star.
-This is a product that should be in everyone’s arsenal and, when needed, will come in very handy for performing minimally
+This is a product that should be in everyone’s arsenal and when needed will come in very handy for performing minimally invasive dentistry.